Phishing - How to Spot a Phishing Email

 - Don't fall for threats.
 If the email says anything similar to “Your account will be shut down if you don’t respond” or “Your computer has a virus.
-Click here to remove the virus.”, don't click on it.
+Click here to remove the virus.”, then don't click on it.

-- If you are unsure if the email is from someone you know, check with the source directly to find out the validity of the email.
+- If you are unsure if the email is from someone you know, then check with the source directly to find out the validity of the email.

 - System updates do not come via email.